isel-leic-daw/2122v-public/docs/calendar.md

   * HTTP caching

 * W6 - 2022-04-11
-  * No classes on this weed due to Easter holidays.
+  * No classes on this week due to Easter holidays.

 * W7 - 2022-04-18
   * The browser as an application execution platform.